 - Prepare a detailed statement of assessment procedures, eg. timing, type of assessment, criteria for assessment, marking scheme, relation of assessments to objectives, etc. (for information of or for negotiation with students).

 - Decide upon/order textbook(s), copies of articles, etc. which will be required.

-- Decide whether you will use UTSOnline and at which level.
+- Decide how you will use UTSOnline for online activities.

 - Think about what sorts of physical resources you may need such as room furniture that can be altered to allow different discussion modes, access to computer labs, projection facilities etc.

 - Plan to evaluate your teaching and the subject regularly.
 Regular evaluation will enable you to improve the quality of the course and your teaching.
 This can be done by keeping a journal of activities and changes you would like to make (and the reasons for them!), by having other teachers 'sit in' on some classes, by asking the students what they have understood to be most important in each session, by having a focus group of students discuss important teaching and learning issues, and by using the Student Feedback Survey system.